Career Advice

 Looking for a way out

 You’re not the first person to hate their job.
-In fact, if you’re looking for support, check the #hatemyjob thread on Twitter: Hundreds of users share your pain.
+If you’re looking for support, check the #hatemyjob thread on Twitter: Hundreds of users share your pain.
 Become aware of the issues in the workplace so that you can make sure to avoid them in the future.

 What's next?